 At the moment, we are focused on developing "next steps" projects in the following areas.
 We expect to add additional projects based on the many suggestions we continue to receive.

-- Cultivation of Funding Opportunities -- We need people to develop relationships between the Initiative and potential funders that expand the base of support for this work and clarify the terms under which funding might be available.
+- Funding Strategy Development — We need people to develop relationships between the Initiative and potential funders that expand the base of support for this work and clarify the terms under which funding might be available.

 Pursue Initiative Goals in Your Own Professional and Civic Work